UNC-Libraries/SCTS-Documentation/Style Guide.md

 **Single item collections**

-- The collection is a letter dated 25 January 1850 about Betsy an enslaved African American child.
+- The collection is a letter dated 25 January 1850 about Betsy an enslaved American child.

 # Abstracts, Collection Overview, Biog/Hist notes